Your browser version is no longer supported, so you may experience issues while using this site.

 Investing in rental property: What do renters want?

 Plentiful options can make choosing an investment property confusing – particularly if you’re new to the game.
 To shed some light, we talked to an expert property manager to see what features investors often miss.
 Bernadette Coutis has a very clear idea.
-As a Property Management Executive at Ray White NSW, her 27 years’ experience has afforded her unique insight into what tenants want.
+As the Ailo Account Manager at Ray White NSW, her 27 years’ experience has afforded her unique insight into what tenants want.

 The first step is patience